CyFlow™ BrettCount

 Where does the contamination come from?

-The Brettanomyces yeast is tolerant to alcohol, but not involved in the alcoholic fermentation.
+The Brettanomyces yeast strain is tolerant to alcohol, but not involved in the alcoholic fermentation.
 The Brett smell occurs only in the course of wine maturation in wooden barrels.
-The production chain can be contaminated even at its earliest stages, e.g. via raw materials (grapes and must).
+The wine production chain can be contaminated even at its earliest stages, e.g. via raw materials (grapes and must).
 In addition, Brettanomyces bruxellensis is a spore-forming yeast.
-Used barrels, a lack of hygiene, low-level sulfuration or foregoing filtration can favour a contamination of the end product.
+Used barrels, a lack of hygiene, low-level sulfuration or foregoing filtration can favour a contamination and turbidity of the end product.